mit212/lab4_2024/README.md

     sudo apt install python3-pip
     pip3 install ur_rtde
     ```
-    Tip: You can paste it text from your clipboard by right-clicking in Powershell.
+    Tip: You can paste text from your clipboard by right-clicking in Powershell.

 For Linux:
 1. Open Terminal.